Patience's Procedure on

 Send a Message to Patience

-We'll deliver your message to Patience at her hospital bed.
+We'll deliver your message to Patience as soon as we see her.